lucques/conjin/ext/modules-shared/bootstrap/README.md

 # Usage

+In either case, a JS file is added to the page.

 The bootstrap framework can be used in one of two ways.
 1. As a standalone CSS file,
 2. As partials imported to a custom CSS file.

-Activate 1. by setting the `import_standalone_css` config flag.
-This will add the standalone CSS file to the page.
+Activate 2. by setting the `import_standalone_css` config flag to `false`.
+This will make sure the standalone CSS file is not loaded.

-In either case, a JS file is added to the page.